 In Arizona, many ranches are a mixture of public, state, and private land.
 Public land ranchers that also graze state land benefit from the sweetheart grazing leases they get from the Arizona State Land Department.
 Arizona public land ranchers also benefited from the Livestock & Crop Conservation Grant Program (LCCGP) that was administered by the state Department of Agriculture.
 The Arizona Water Protection Fund Commission also dispenses grants that sometimes benefit ranchers.

 The Arizona Game & Fish Department is the state agency that helps ranchers the most.
-Their Landowner Relations Program (LRP) distributes numerous grants, such as their Habitat Partnership Committee (HPC) grants, although the funding for LRP grants come from several sources, including the Department’s Heritage Fund.
+Their multi-million dollar Landowner Relations Program (LRP) distributes numerous grants, such as their Habitat Partnership Committee (HPC) grants.
+The funding for LRP grants comes from several sources, including the Department’s Heritage Fund.

 There are also some Arizona state programs that help ranchers and use federal money to do it.
 The Water Quality Improvement Grants dispensed by the Arizona Department of Environmental Quality, for example, use federal EPA money intended for nonpoint source water pollution prevention projects.
 The state’s Livestock Loss Board gives money to Arizona ranchers that claim livestock losses to endangered Mexican wolves, and the money comes from the U.S. Fish & Wildlife Service’s Wolf Livestock Loss Demonstration Project Grant Program.
 The Board also distributes wolf depredation prevention grants to Arizona ranchers.